 Preparing for your surgery is very important.
-To insure your comfort and reduce the risk of any complications during your surgery, please read the following instructions carefully.
+To ensure your comfort and reduce the risk of any complications during your surgery, please read the following instructions carefully.
 In the event that these instructions are not followed, your surgery will be subject to cancellation.
 We are very concerned about your welfare.

 - Eat, drink or smoke anything (including candy, mints, gum or chewing tobacco) after 10PM the evening before your surgery unless your surgeon has otherwise instructed you.